Breaking News from AWS re:Invent

 STEP 2.
 Click +ADD FILTER.

-Note: Application and subsystem filters are created by default; you have the option of creating new filters.
+Note: Application and subsystem filters are created by default; you can create new filters.

 STEP 3.
 Define the parameters of your Filter: Source, Field, and Operator.